VladimirMakaev/cqrs-journey-doc/Reference_02_CQRSIntroduction.markdown

 contexts that might benefit from applying the CQRS pattern.

-In general, applying the CQRS pattern may provide most value in those bounded contexts that are complex, include ever changing business rules, and deliver a significant competitive advantage to the business.
+In general, applying the CQRS pattern may provide most value in those bounded contexts that are collaborative, complex, include ever changing business rules, and deliver a significant competitive advantage to the business.
 Analyzing the business requirements, building a useful model, expressing it in code, and implementing it using the CQRS pattern for such a